 AKF used an offline grants management software program to administer and manage its financial assistance programs.
 The program was developed when the volume of grants was significantly smaller.
 The system was cumbersome, lacked proper internal controls, had no online capabilities and was susceptible to outages.
 The system also required a lot of staff resources as all applications had to be inputted from incoming faxes or from paper applications mailed to AKF.

-With a goal of improved efficiency and scalability, the organization engaged our team to assist with the planning for a new, modern system that would enable AKF to streamline processes and speed up services to patients and their partners.
+With a goal of improved efficiency and scalability, the organization engaged Vendor Centric to assist with the planning for a new, modern system that would enable AKF to streamline processes and speed up services to patients and their partners.

 We utilized a disciplined process to evaluate the current end-to-end workflow, and then apply best practices to create a blueprint for process improvement and system design.
 This enabled AKF to force risk out of the project in the very early stages while also helping them document requirements and build a business case for implementing a new grant management system.
 The key activities involved in this project were to: